fusebit/integrations/catalog/feed_integration/google-meet-planned/README.md

-This Integration enables you to create new events with Google Meet by closely leveraging the features from Google Calendar.
+This Integration works closely with Google Calendar and enables you to create new events with Google Meet.